-GROSS FLOOR AREA - The sum of the gross horizontal areas of the floors of a building as measured between the exterior faces of the walls.
+GROSS FLOOR AREA - The sum of the gross horizontal areas of the several floors of a building measured between exterior faces of walls.

-GROUP CARE FACILITY - See Subsection E under the definition of "dwelling types."
+GROUP-CARE FACILITY - See Subsection E under the definition of "dwelling types."

-GROUP CHILD-CARE HOME - The care and supervision, for payment and for a period less than twenty-four consecutive hours, of up to eleven children who are unrelated to the occupant of the dwelling.
+GROUP DAY-CARE HOME - The care and supervision, for payment and for a period less than twenty-four (24) consecutive hours, of up to eleven (11) children who are unrelated to the occupant of the dwelling.
 Such home shall be licensed by the Department of Public Welfare.

-HAZARDOUS WASTE - The definition of hazardous waste contained in Title 25, Chapter 261a, Identification and Listing of Hazardous Waste, of the Pennsylvania Statutes, is hereby adopted by reference.
+HAZARDOUS WASTE - The definition of hazardous waste contained in Pennsylvania Code Title 25, Chapter 261a, Identification and Listing of Hazardous Waste, is hereby adopted by reference.